retorquere/zotero-better-bibtex/README.md

 This extension aims to make [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) effective for us text-based authoring holdouts; currently, that translates to the LaTeX/Markdown crowd.

-## Getting started
+## Features
-To get started, read the [Installation](https://retorque.re/zotero-better-bibtex/installation/) instructions.

-## How does it work ?
-At its core, BBT behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed among the choices.
-If nothing else, you could keep your existing workflow as-is, and just enjoy the improved LaTeX &harr; unicode translation on import and export and more accurate field mapping.
+### Facilities for generating citation keys
+* Stable [Citation Keys](https://retorque.re/zotero-better-bibtex/citing/), without key clashes!
+Generates citation keys that take into account other existing keys in your library that are not part of the items you export.
+Prevent random breakage!
+* Set your own, fixated [Citation Keys](https://retorque.re/zotero-better-bibtex/citing/), generate citation keys from [JabRef patterns](https://help.jabref.org/en/BibtexKeyPatterns), drag and drop LaTeX citations, add other custom BibLaTeX fields.

+### Conversion between formats and encodings
-Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
+* Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup in your references that Bib(La)TeX won't understand.

-Better BibTeX (BBT) will convert from/to HTML/LaTeX; Currently supports &lt;i&gt;&#8660;\emph &amp; \textit, &lt;b&gt;&#8660;\textbf,
+* Better BibTeX (BBT) will convert from/to HTML/LaTeX; Currently supports &lt;i&gt;&#8660;\emph &amp; \textit, &lt;b&gt;&#8660;\textbf,
 &lt;sub&gt;&#8660;\_{...}, &lt;sup&gt;&#8660;^{...} and &lt;sc&gt;&#8660;\\textsc{...}; more can be added on request.
 BBT contains a comprehensive list of LaTeX constructs, so stuff like `\"{o}` or `\"o` will be converted to their unicode equivalents on import, and their unicode equivalents back to `\"{o}` if you have that option enabled (but you don't have to if you use BibLaTeX, which has fairly good Unicode support).
-With BBT you'll have:

-## Features
-* Stable [Citation Keys](https://retorque.re/zotero-better-bibtex/citing/), without key clashes!
-Generates citation keys that take into account other existing keys in your library that are not part of the items you export.
-Prevent random breakage!
 * Converts from/to HTML/LaTeX: Currently supports `<i>...</i>`/`\emph{...}`/`\textit{...}`, `<b>...</b>`/`\textbf{...}`, `<sup>...</sup>`/`\_{...}` and `<sub>...</sub>`/`^{...}`.
   The plugin contains a comprehensive list of LaTeX constructs, so stuff like `\"{o}` or `\"o` will be converted to their unicode equivalents on import (e.g., `\"{o}` to `ö`).
 If you need literal LaTeX in your export: surround it with `<script>`...`</script>` (or `<pre>`...`</pre>`, which do the same) markers.

-* Set your own, fixated [Citation Keys](https://retorque.re/zotero-better-bibtex/citing/), generate citation keys from [JabRef patterns](https://help.jabref.org/en/BibtexKeyPatterns), drag and drop LaTeX citations, add other custom BibLaTeX fields.
+### Facilities for exporting data from Zotero
 * Highly [Customized Exports](https://retorque.re/zotero-better-bibtex/exporting/).
 * Fixes date field exports: export dates like 'forthcoming' as 'forthcoming' instead of empty, but normalize valid dates to unambiguous international format.